ekohrt/vagabond-pai-sho-ai/README.md

 A python game where you can play Vagabond Pai Sho against an AI.
 The AI uses monte-carlo tree search (MCTS) with a basic evaluation function.

 NOTE: the game window freezes while calculating a move, so it will appear to go unresponsive for the allotted time.

+Game rules can be found here: https://skudpaisho.com/site/games/vagabond-pai-sho/

 ![Preview of the ](preview_image.png?raw=true "Title")